 Break The Rules

-And last, but definitely not least, somewhere among all the near-constant touring, songwriting, mixtape-dropping, collaborating and more, Charli manages to have a laugh and not take herself too seriously.
-Earlier this year she dressed up as Ed Sheeran for US TV show Lip Sync Battle to perform a rendition of Ed’s ‘Shape Of You’ (it’s more ridiculous but still way better than the original tbh) and has a significant history of upping the banter levels to dangerous heights while on camera.
+Somewhere among all the near-constant touring, songwriting, mixtape-dropping, collaborating and more, Charli manages to have a laugh and not take herself too seriously.
+In the past, she has dressed up as Ed Sheeran for US TV show Lip Sync Battle to perform a rendition of Ed’s ‘Shape Of You’ (it’s more ridiculous but still way better than the original tbh) and has a significant history of upping the banter levels to dangerous heights while on camera.

 Whatever direction she takes her music in next, we know Charli XCX will continue to push the boundaries of pop as we know it, while making sure to have the most amount of fun while doing it.